dladams/vdcoldbox/README.md

 This definition of a dataset differs from that of sam which defines a data set with a query that is used to select files at run time.
 A sam query is typically used to identify the files that comprise a *duneproc* dataset.
-Common dataset definitions include all files from a run, a single file in a run, and a set of contiguous event numbers in a run.
+Common dataset definitions include all files from a run, a single file in a run, and the files containing a set of contiguous event numbers in a run.
-There is a find file command for the 2021 VD (i.e. CRP1) bottom coldbox data:
+Dataset definiton files for a run may be created with a find file command for the VD bottom coldbox data:
 <pre>
 duneproc> vdbcbFindFiles 11990
 np02_bde_coldbox_run011990_0000_20211104T091015.hdf5
 </pre>
-and another for the CRP1 top coldbox data:
+and another for the VD top coldbox data:
 <pre>
 duneproc> vdtcbFindFiles 429 -
 429_100_cb.test